 Place the sausage rolls on a broiler rack or on a cooling rack placed in a jelly roll pan.
 Bake in a preheated 200°F oven for 3–5 hours until the internal temperature of the sausage reaches 160°F. For a drier sausage, continue cooking until the temperature reaches 165°F. Remove from oven.
 Refrigerate until cool.

 Caution: Because many microwaves do not cook evenly, summer sausage should not be cooked solely in the microwave.
-The microwave/oven combination gives a good quality product.
+The microwave/oven combination produces a good quality product.

 Sausages should not be cooked in a smoker because the temperature may not be high enough to kill harmful bacteria.
 They can be cooked in a smoker/cooker/barbecue combination that has a temperature control so that you can regulate and maintain a high enough temperature for safe cooking.